Frederiksen II Cabinet

-The Frederiksen II Cabinet (colloquially, the SVM government; Danish: SVM-regeringen) is the current Government of Denmark, which took office on 15 December 2022.
-It succeeded the Frederiksen I Cabinet following the 2022 general election.
+The Second cabinet of Mette Frederiksen, colloquially known as the SVM government (Danish: SVM-regeringen), was the government of Denmark, which took office on 15 December 2022.
+It succeeded the Frederiksen I Cabinet following the 2022 Danish general election.
+It was the first cabinet in more than 40 years that the Social Democrats and Venstre, two historical political rivals, have been together in.

-Headed by Prime Minister Mette Frederiksen, it is a centrist grand coalition consisting of the Social Democrats (S), Venstre (V) and the Moderates (M).
+Headed by Prime Minister Mette Frederiksen, it was a centrist government, consisting of the Social Democrats, Venstre, and the Moderates.
 It was announced on 13 December following a record 42 days of negotiations.
-The government is supported by the Union Party and the Social Democratic Party from the Faroe Islands, as well as Naleraq and Inuit Ataqatigiit from Greenland.
-As the government has 90 of the 179 seats in the Folketing with its support parties, it effectively operates as a majority government.
+The government was supported by the Union Party and the Social Democratic Party from the Faroe Islands, as well as Naleraq and Inuit Ataqatigiit from Greenland.
+As the government had 90 of the 179 seats in the Folketing with its support parties, it effectively operated as a majority government.

-It is the first time in more than 40 years the Social Democrats and the Liberals (Venstre), who are usually rivals, are in a government together.
+Following the 2026 election, on 25 March Frederiksen presented her resignation to Frederik X, and took on the role of caretaker government, until a new government can be presented.
+On 1 June 2026, following long post-election negotiations, it was announced that the government would be succeeded by the Frederiksen III Cabinet.